-During the War of Conquest, Lord Banfred Hightower heeded the High Septon, who prophesied that the Hightower would burn with the rest of Oldtown if the city resisted the Targaryens.
+During Aegon's Conquest, Lord Manfred Hightower heeded the High Septon, who prophesied that the Hightower would burn with the rest of Oldtown if the city resisted the Targaryens.
 When Aegon the Conqueror arrived at Oldtown on dragonback, Lord Hightower opened his gates.
 Aegon spared the city, and the High Septon anointed him and acknowledged Aegon's right to rule the Seven Kingdoms.

 A Feast for Crows

 While sailing on the Cinnamon Wind to Oldtown, Gilly is impressed with the size of Three Towers, but Samwell Tarly tells her to wait until she sees the Hightower.
 When they reach Oldtown, the morning fog is so thick that the Hightower's beacon is the only part of the city visible.